Learn how people are taking sub-psychoactive doses of THC to boost focus & concentration, ease pain, & improve health & wellbeing.

 It’s very difficult to microdose through smoking.
 There are so many factors that can affect how much THC enters the system with this format.
 Some marijuana strains are more potent than others, you may hold the breath for longer or shorter durations, and the volume of smoke you inhale with each breath can vary as well.

 In general, you only need about one puff to get a microdose of THC from marijuana of average quality.
-Don’t hold the breath for very long or take a particularly deep breath either.
+Don’t hold your breath for very long or take a particularly deep breath either.

 Some vape pens make microdosing easier because they’re preset to deliver a very specific dose of THC per puff — usually around 0.5 mg per puff.
 But keep in mind, the dose of inhaled THC is much lower than edible forms — so start with around 0.5 or 1 mg and see how it affects you before increasing the dose in the future.